 Answers to Common Questions about Workers Compensation Hearings in Virginia

-Below are answers to some of the common questions we receive from injured workers with a hearing scheduled.
+Below are answers to some of the common questions we receive from injured employees with a workers’ compensation hearing scheduled.

 How do I file documents that I would like to use at my workers compensation hearing?